nelsonjchen/iphone_12_mini_face_id_3d_scanning_mount/README.md

 The iPhone 12 mini is an ideal candidate for this because it can often be found cheaply on the used market.
 Even units with battery damage, non-OEM screens, or cosmetic wear (like being "chewed on by a dog") are perfect, as long as the Face ID sensor is functional.

+Real world though?
+Good for a snapshot or two after a bit.
+Large flat surfaces can show bends.
+But the sensors on the iPhone 12 mini seem to bug out.
+Not sure if it's due to my crap-condition iPhone 12 mini's battery bugging out and heating things to madness and so on.
+Don't be expecting to scan some engines or whatevers with this.
+Get a real scanner.
+This is for small things and poor budgets and/or drawer phones you might already have.

 ## Features

 -   **Parametric Design**: Built with OpenSCAD, allowing for easy adjustments.